Sprouted grain bread is made from whole grains that have begun to sprout, or germinate.

-For example, Ezekiel 4:9® Sprouted Whole Grain Bread is made from sprouted wheat, barley, lentils, soybeans and spelt (1).
+Additionally, sprouted grain breads often include a variety of whole grains and legumes.
+For example, Ezekiel 4:9® Sprouted Whole Grain Bread is made from sprouted wheat, barley, lentils, soybeans, and spelt (3).

-This type of bread thus offers you a broader range of nutrients than bread made from whole wheat alone.
+This type of bread offers you a broader range of nutrients than bread made from whole wheat alone.

 Sprouting partially breaks down the starch in the grains, which lowers the carb content (

-For this reason, sprouted grain bread is an especially good choice for people with diabetes or high blood sugar.
+For this reason, sprouted grain bread is an especially good choice for people living with diabetes or high blood sugar.

 The sprouting process produces more of these nutrients and also removes antinutrients, which are substances that block the absorption of nutrients.

-One study found that sprouting brown rice for 48 hours increased its fiber content by 6.1%.
+One 2014 study found that sprouting brown rice for 48 hours increased its fiber content by 6.1%.
 Sprouting it for 96 hours increased fiber by 13.3% (

 What’s more, the sprouting process also leads to an increase in several key vitamins.

 Sprouting also increases the antioxidants vitamins C and E, as well as beta-carotene (

 In addition to increasing nutrients, sprouting also decreases antinutrients.

 Studies have shown that sprouting whole grains is linked to better digestibility (

-Gluten is the sticky protein found in wheat, barley, rye and spelt that is responsible for the chewy texture of bread.
+Gluten is the sticky protein found in wheat, barley, rye, and spelt that is responsible for the chewy texture of bread.

 However, sprouting does not entirely eliminate gluten.
 If you have celiac disease or a true gluten allergy, you should avoid sprouted grains that contain gluten.